eProsima/Fast-DDS-QoS-Profiles-Manager/docs/rst/installation/linux_installation.rst

             These options can be also passed through a `colcon.meta <https://colcon.readthedocs.io/en/released/user/configuration.html?highlight=colcon.meta#using-meta-files>`_ file.

             For instance, the *Library* and *Documentation* test suites building is enabled by building with the CMake option `EPROSIMA_BUILD_TESTS`.
-            If GTest repository has been included in the workspace directory, add the GTest dependency (``"googletest-distribution"``) in both *Library* and *Documentation* `colcon.pkg <https://colcon.readthedocs.io/en/released/user/configuration.html?highlight=colcon.meta#colcon-pkg-files>`_ files.
+            If GTest repository has been included in the workspace directory, add the GTest dependency (``"googletest-distribution"``) in the *Library* `colcon.pkg <https://colcon.readthedocs.io/en/released/user/configuration.html?highlight=colcon.meta#colcon-pkg-files>`_ file.
             Also, colcon provides `certain arguments <https://colcon.readthedocs.io/en/released/reference/package-selection-arguments.html>`_ to perform package selection, excluding undesired packages or including specific packages in the build process.

             Thus, the following command would build the *Library* and *Documentation* tools with its test suite.